Do you want to find out how to join the #periodpositive schools charter?

 - Delivered in teachable moments as they arise, as well as in planned curriculum lessons

 - Actively challenging messages of shame in the current discourse through media literacy

 - Able to scaffold and complement lessons on fertility, puberty and reproductive health, with an awareness of physiological differences and medical conditions related to reproductive health and healthy menstrual cycles as a vital sign

 - Supported more comprehensively across the curriculum, particularly in science and PSHE but also in media studies, PE, maths, graphics, and textiles

 - Aimed at different age groups, starting well before puberty (and ensuring to use the correct names for body parts, even with very young children) and revisited regularly

-- Inclusive of all genders, cultures, abilities and sexualities (the way all high quality SRE should be), with adapted resources where appropriate
+- Inclusive of all genders, cultures, abilities and sexualities (the way all high quality RSE should be), with adapted resources where appropriate

-- Supportive of easy menstruation management in school and equipped to signpost diverse and effective ways of menstruation management in future
+- Supportive of easy menstruation management in school and equipped to signpost diverse and effective ways of menstruation management now and in future